niall-byrne/pib_cli/README.md

 ## Installation

-This CLI is designed to be installed inside a project created by the [Cookie Cutter](https://github.com/cookiecutter/cookiecutter) template:
+This is a development environment CLI, with a customizable yaml config.

+It's built into this [Cookie Cutter](https://github.com/cookiecutter/cookiecutter) template:

 - [Python In A Box](https://github.com/shared-vision-solutions/python-in-a-box)